Facebook Marketing: How to make ads to grow your business

 But all this data does you no good if you don’t look at it.
 Analyze it.
 When you change your approach, how is it affected?

 If you’re running multiple ad types (which you should), look at which ones work and which don’t.
-The ones that are more successful is where your money should go.
+The ones that are more successful are where your money should go.

 For more tips on social media marketing join the Sugoi mailing list.